WELCOME STAFF AND READERS OF THE NORTH

 In a world that doesn't have a democracy, and no

 true representation of truth, we are going to create a world of

-This letter is a preview of that world; it will be
+This letter is a preview of that world; it will

-from anybody and everybody who falsely represents us
+independence from anybody and everybody who falsely represents us

 We aren't in movies, in newspapers, or on

 television.
 But we are here!